-Upon successful completion of a WRITE BUFFER command the data shall be preserved in a log.
+Upon successful completion of a WRITE BUFFER command the data shall be appended to the logical units log.

 The PARAMETER LIST LENGTH field specifies the maximum number of bytes that shall be transferred from the Data-Out Buffer to be stored in the log.
 If the PARAMETER LIST LENGTH field specifies a transfer in excess of the logs capacity, the device server shall return CHECK CONDITION status and shall set the sense key to ILLEGAL REQUEST with an additional sense code of INVALID FIELD IN CDB.